knpuniversity/drupal-under-the-hood/knpu/debugging.md

 # Debugging!

-Debugging in Drupal 8 is pretty sweet... if you now the tools to use.
+Debugging in Drupal 8 is pretty sweet... if you know the tools to use.

 ## Turning on Debugging